Imprints of the redshift evolution of double neutron star merger rate on the signal to noise ratio distribution

 K. G. A. and M. Saleem are partially supported by a grant from Infosys Foundation.
 K. G. A. acknowledges the support by the Indo-US Science and Technology Forum through the Indo-US Center for the Exploration of Extreme Gravity (Grant No. IUSSTF/JC-029/2016).
-KGA also acknowledge partial support from the grant EMR/2016/005594 by SERB.
 We would like to thank Nathan Johnson-McDaniel, B. S. Sathyaprakash, P. Ajith, Chris Van Den Broeck, Archisman Ghosh, Anuradha Gupta, Ghanashyam Date, Alok Laddha and N V Krishnendu for very valuable discussions. {We thank Maya Fishbach for useful comments on an earlier version of the manuscript}.
 This document has LIGO preprint number {\tt P1800002}.